geoscixyz/em/content/geophysical_surveys/airborne_fdem/example.rst

 Example
 =======

+.. raw:: html
+    :file: ../../../underconstruction.html

+..
 Supposed to provide an illustrative example like in DC.
+..
 Question: what model?
 Spheres or plates?
 What exactly do we want to show here?